urbanjost/M_anything/README.md

     use M_anything,only : empty, assignment(=)

 ## DESCRIPTION

+  Generic routines are generally more efficient than casting but can generate a large amount of duplicate code.
+These procedures show how to use casting instead for input parameters.
+Future versions of Fortran are planned to allow for templating as another alternative.

     anyinteger_to_string    convert integer parameter of any kind to string anyscalar_to_int64      convert integer parameter of any kind to 64-bit integer anyscalar_to_real       convert integer or real parameter of any kind to real